Loading...

 • Default to on-device for audio and images; ship no-retention modes server-side.

-• Redaction at source: serials okay; customer PII masked before leaving device.
+• Redaction at source: serials can be preserved, while customer PII is masked before leaving the device.

-• Immutable audit: hash of media + timestamp + step id; store proofs against job/asset IDs.
+• Immutable audit: hash media with timestamp and step ID; store proofs against job and asset IDs.

 Pattern: Local Redact → Remote Summarize

-1. On device: OCR + redact PII + create proof bundle (images, readings, signatures).
+1. On device: OCR, redact PII, and create a proof bundle with images, readings, and signatures.

-2. Edge/Cloud: Summarize + structure without raw media unless customer policy allows.
+2. Edge / Cloud: Summarize and structure without raw media unless customer policy allows.

 Cost Modeling That Survives Finance Review